EnergyEconomyDecoupling/PFUPipeline/README.md

 This repository contains analysis code for the fellowship project for Paul Brockway.
-One goal of the fellowship is building a world database of primary, final, and useful exergy for 1960–2015.
+One goal of the fellowship is building a world database of country-specific primary, final, and useful exergy for 1960–2015.

 Analyses are completed using the [drake](https://github.com/ropensci/drake) environment which provides